chetaspahuja/chetaspahuja/README.md

 ### Hi there 🙋‍♂️ , I'm Chetas Pahuja 👨‍🎓

 - 🌱  I love to join dots in the past to predict the future.
-Currently I am a first year student and I've a deep interest in Machine Learning and programming.
+Currently I am a second year student and I've a deep interest in Machine Learning and programming.

 - ✨  Currently I am working on my Machine learning and programming skills.

 - 🤩  I want to learn about Artificial Intelligence, how a machine learns and thinks like a human brain.

-- 🔭  As for now I've completed Data Structures and algorithms in both C++ and Java.
+- 🔭  As of now, I am well versed with Data Structures and Algorithms and it's applications in both C++ and Java.

 - 🌎  I love to read about how technology changes everyday.
 I want to be a part of this change and contribute in making lives easier.